Try RevDeBug in action for free. Jump into our interactive demo >

 By RevDeBug

 Over the past ten years, the global IT infrastructure has changed radically.
 From large companies to smaller startups, everyone has slowly made the shift towards cloud-based applications, data and systems.
 And while most businesses have become more digital than they were a decade ago, cloud technologies are still being refined across all industries.
+In this discussion on log monitoring, we delve into its advantages, benefits and disadvantages.

 The global IT landscape is still very much in a state of flux, which means IT teams have made monitoring and visibility a crucial priority.
 When new technologies are constantly being implemented, IT teams need to maintain complete visibility of all components their applications are exposed to, as well as the underlying infrastructure